STORDIS/orca_backend/README.md

         -v $HOME/neo4j/plugins:/plugins \
         --env NEO4J_AUTH=neo4j/password \
         neo4j:latest
-To check thet neo4j has successfully started, open https://localhost:7474 with credentials neo4j/password to browse the database.
+To check that neo4j has successfully started, open https://localhost:7474 with credentials neo4j/password to browse the database.

 ### Install ORCA Backend dependencies
 ORCA backend uses poetry for installing all required dependencies.
 Poetry can be installed using the following command :